 Lauren Wolman recently completed coursework for her Master’s in Corporate Communication at Baruch College, where she investigated the communication strategies used by Broadway theater publicists for her thesis.
 She graduated from Quinnipiac University with a BA in Journalism in 2012, and now works in the communication department of the National Hockey League.
 Lauren loves running and show tunes.

-Chloë Rae Edmonson is a Ph.D. candidate in Theatre at the CUNY Graduate Center and an adjunct lecturer in Theatre at the City College of New York.
-Her dissertation focuses on immersion and intoxication in New York City theater and popular entertainment (1850-present).
-She has worked professionally in the theater as an education programmer for NYU’s Skirball Center and as a booking agent for Holden Arts Associates in Austin, Texas.
-Select roles as an actress include Charlotte in Tennessee Williams’s Night of the Iguana (Different Stages, Austin), Friday in Robinson Crusoe (Missoula Children’s Theatre, national tour actor/director), and Célimène in Moliere’s The Misanthrope (Trinity University, San Antonio).
-She holds an MA in Performance Studies (Wasserman Scholar) from NYU Tisch School of the Arts and a BA in Drama and English (summa cum laude) from Trinity University in San Antonio.
+Chloë Rae Edmonson holds a Ph.D. in Theatre from the CUNY Graduate Center and teaches Theatre Studies at NYU Tisch School of the Arts.
+She has worked professionally in the theater as an education programmer for NYU’s Skirball Center and a booking agent for Holden Arts Associates in Austin, Texas.
+As an actress, her favorite roles have included Charlotte in Tennessee Williams’s Night of the Iguana (Different Stages, Austin), Friday in Robinson Crusoe (Missoula Children’s Theatre), and Célimène in Moliere’s The Misanthrope (Trinity University, San Antonio).
+She holds an MA in Performance Studies from NYU and a BA with honors in Drama and English from Trinity University in San Antonio.

 Lea Fridman is a writer, critic, playwright and music producer.
 She is a professor of English at CUNY and holds a Ph.D. in Comparative Literature.
 She is the author of a work of literary criticism, "Words and Witness: Narrative and Aesthetic Strategies in the Representation of the Holocaust" (SUNY in 2000).
 She is currently completing projects on the dashing and neglected figure of George Washington Williams as well as a long-standing music venture, “The Stanley Babin Historic Recording Project.”
 She is an ardent practitioner of Ohad Naharin’s dance form, “gaga," and committed to an exploration of the gaga aesthetic in her writing and in her life.